-2.C.
+2.B.
 BROMSGROVE SUMMER SCHOOL

-- Bromsgrove School have agreed that their Designated Safeguarding Lead (DSL) should be contacted for any disclosures or concerns raised by students or IH Bristol staff. - The Bromsgrove School DSL is Julia Boonak and she can be contacted on 07745 323 011.
+- Bromsgrove School have agreed that their Designated Safeguarding Lead (DSL) should be contacted for any disclosures or concerns raised by students or IH Bristol staff. - The Bromsgrove School DSL is Julia Boonak, Director of Summer School, and she can be contacted on 07745 323 011.